-The packets which come into the Express L768 via this PVC can be filtered in three ways:
+The packets which come into the Express 6100/6120 via this PVC can be filtered in three ways:

-Disabled (def) Block All All incoming packets from this PVC are blocked except as defined in the Filters/In Exceptions list.
+Disabled Turns off packet input filtering.
+No incoming packets from this PVC are blocked. (def) All incoming packets from this PVC are blocked Block All except as defined in the Filters/In Exceptions ceptions list.

-Forward All All incoming packets from this PVC are not

-blocked except as defined in the Filters/In Ex-
+Forward All All incoming packets from this PVC are not blocked except as defined in the Filters/In Ex-